 Students reside in two dormitories connected by a common activity room.
 Spacious dorm rooms provide ample living space for four students to live and work together.
 Roommates are assigned to create a well-balanced group with a supportive combination of strengths and experience.
 Students on higher phases offer leadership and support to new students.

 Daily life is a combination of rigorous academics, personal growth through therapy and physical and artistic activities that encourage expression.

-Each day starts at SRA with time for physical activity.
+Each day at Spring Ridge Academy starts with time for physical activity.
 We understand the important connection between the mind and body and encourage all girls to participate in exercise activities.

 After physical conditioning students have time for breakfast and personal hygiene prior to starting their school day.
 Mornings and early afternoons are spent in the classroom with a keen focus on college prep.
 After school students have a variety of activities that they participate in each day including therapy, extracurricular activities and group.